metagenlab/diag_pipelines/docs/workflows.rst

 .. code-block:: console

-   snakemake --snakefile $pipeline_folder/workflows/core_genome/make_ridom.rules --use-conda --conda-prefix $conda_folder --config species="Staphylococcus aureus"
+   snakemake --snakefile $pipeline_folder/workflows/core_genome/make_ridom.rules --use-conda --conda-prefix $conda_folder --config species="Staphylococcus aureus" -f all

 will create a BED file in ``core_genomes/Staphylococcus_aureus/ridom/33148.bed`` which defines the core genomic regions in the genome of the assembly ID 33148 (*Staphylococcus aureus* COL).